-- Must be eligible for an immigrant visa, through family, employment, or investment;
+- be eligible for an immigrant visa, through family, employment, or investment;

-- Must have a qualifying family member that is a US citizen or Lawful Permanent Resident Spouse or Parent;
+- has a qualifying family member that is a US citizen or Lawful Permanent Resident Spouse or Parent;

 To qualify for a I-601A waiver, you must meet the following requirements:

 - Be physically present in the United States to submit your application;